Skip to content

 The average age of entry into prostitution is 19 for outdoor workers and 23 for indoor workers.[10]

 The claim that 75% of sex workers became involved in prostitution as children is false.
-It comes from small samples (e.g. 30)[11] of street-based women.
-In one often cited study, the participants were chosen because they were all under 18 when they entered prostitution.[12]
+It comes from small samples (e.g., 30[5]) of street-based women.
+One often cited statistic comes from a study of young people specifically, another asked when young people first had sex not when they started sex work.[6]

 The prostitution laws are implemented in a racist and discriminatory way.